cqframework/pd-apply/connectathon/README.md

 ## Testing

-Load the postman collection, found in `./postman`.
-The requests in the collection have both the key resource (e.g. the `PlanDefinition` or `ActivityDefinition`) as well as fixture data (as the `data` parameter) copied from the generated content.
+Load the postman collections, found in `./postman`.
+The requests in the collections have both the key resource (e.g. the `PlanDefinition` or `ActivityDefinition`) as well as fixture data (as the `data` parameter) copied from the generated content.